emilywoods/emerald/README.md

 # Emerald

-A Lisp that compiles to Ruby
+A Ruby language with Lisp syntax.

 ## About